cohitre/balanced_kit/readme.md

 broccoli serve
 ```

+## Testing

+BalancedKit uses Jasmine for testing code.
+The broccoli server provides access
-You can also use a grunt watch to continuosly test your project using jasmine
+to the tests suite in `http://localhost:4200/specs` and there's also a grunt watch
+task that runs the tests continuosly:

 ```
 grunt watch